-The EU project EDC-MixRisk involves participation from six Swedish universities*, five European universities and one American university.
+The EU project EDC-MixRisk involves participation from seven Swedish universities*, five European universities and one American university.

 EDC-MixRisk is based on a consortium consisting of a unique combination of epidemiologists, chemists, biostatisticians, medical doctors, molecular biologists, and experimental and regulatory toxicologists.
 The consortium combines outstanding expertise and resources in public-health science, analysis of environmental chemicals, advanced biostatistics, animal model systems, stem cell research, epigenetics, risk assessment, and ethics.
 Strong synergies between these disciplines will address the objectives of the project appropriately.